Yes.

 • Keep the policy (in case of fire or theft) but you'd be paying for cover you're not using.

-• Get a new policy elsewere specifically to cover your car for damage or theft while it's off the road.
+• Get a new policy elsewhere specifically to cover your car for damage or theft while it's off the road.
 Please bear in mind this will incur a £40 cancellation fee.

 If you've declared your car as being off road / SORN, you can't drive it until the vehicle is re-taxed and declared as being back on the road.

-If your licence is revoked, you'll need to log into your account and edit your details.
+If your licence is revoked, you'll need to log in to your Allianz account and edit your details.

 You'll no longer be able to drive the insured car.